 Father Edmund Arrowsmith

 At that time, the saying of Mass was an offence punishable by death and Father Arrowsmith was arrested in 1628 and condemned to die as a traitor.
-He was hanged, drawn and quartered, and the parts of his body exposed on top of John O’ Gaunt’s Gateway.
+He was hung, drawn and quartered, and part of his body exposed on top of the John O’ Gaunt Gateway.